 Deck equipment and systems on Bibby WaveMaster 1

-The service operations vessel will offer a deck area of 470m², which can accept a deck load of 600t with vertical centre of gravity (VCG) 1m above the deck.
+The service operations vessel offers a deck area of 470m², which can handle a deck load of 600t with vertical centre of gravity (VCG) 1m above the deck.

-The deck will be fitted with an electric-hydraulically operated anchor mooring winch with a rope drum and two warping heads, two electrically operated capstans with a hold force of 5t each, and a knuckle boom deck crane with a safe working load (SWL) of 5t.
-The crane will use active heave compensation (AHC) system.
+An electric-hydraulically operated anchor mooring winch is fitted on the deck, with a rope drum and two warping heads, two electrically operated capstans with a hold force of 5t each, and a knuckle boom deck crane with a safe working load (SWL) of 5t.
+The crane uses active heave compensation (AHC) system.

-The ship will feature a helicopter landing spot at forward bow section.
-The helicopter deck will support the operations of a single helicopter with a take-off weight of up to 12t.
+The ship features a helicopter landing spot at forward bow section.
+The helicopter deck supports the operations of a single helicopter with a take-off weight of up to 12t.
 The Tuco Marine Pro zero 11m wind farm service boat is an optional daughter craft vessel.

-The diesel-electric propulsion will integrate two main 690V diesel engines and two 2,150kW electric motors driving two azimuth thrusters with fixed pitch propellers, and two 860kW fixed and one 860kW retractable bow thrusters.
+The diesel-electric propulsion integrates two main 690V diesel engines and two 2,150kW electric motors driving two azimuth thrusters with fixed pitch propellers, and one 860kW retractable and two 860kW fixed bow thrusters.

-The vessel will have a normal speed of 13k and an economical speed of 12k at 4.80m draught.
-It will be capable of remaining at sea for a period of 30 days.
+The vessel sails at a normal speed of 13k and an economical speed of 12k at 4.80m draught.
+It is capable of remaining at sea for a period of 30 days.

-Auxiliary equipment will include four 6,434ekW main generator sets and a 238ekW emergency generator.
-The configuration of the diesel-electric propulsion with azimuth stern drives and a systematic wind profile will improve the fuel efficiency and reduce emissions.
+Auxiliary equipment includes four 6,434ekW main generator sets and a 238ekW emergency generator.
+The configuration of the diesel-electric propulsion with azimuth stern drives and a systematic wind profile improves the fuel efficiency and reduce emissions.

 Accommodation onboard the SOV

-BibbyWaveMaster 1 will accommodate 15 crew members and 45 special personnel.
-The cabins will be furnished with internet, telephone and satellite television.
-It will also feature offices, a conference room, recreation day rooms, a reception room, a hospital, a drying room and a changing room.
+BibbyWaveMaster 1 accommodates 15 crew members and 45 special personnel.
+The cabins are furnished with internet, telephone and satellite television.
+It features offices, a conference room, recreation day rooms, a reception room, a hospital, a drying room and a changing room.

-The accommodation areas will be located amidships to minimise the vertical acceleration by approximately 15%.
+The accommodation areas are located amidships to minimise the vertical acceleration by approximately 15%.